Topological Drawings meet Classical Theorems from Convex Geometry: Carath eodory's Theorem

-\begin{proof} The drawing depicted in Figure~\ref{fig:n9_CCT_counterexample} is face-convex because it is obtained from a straight-line drawing by choosing $f_o$ as outer face.
-The point $x$ is contained in the three colored triangles.
-This point is separated from the outer face only by three colored edges.
-Therefore, there is no triangle containing $x$ with a vertex of each of the three colors. \end{proof}
+\begin{proof} The drawing depicted in Figure~\ref{fig:n9_CCT_counterexample} is cell-convex because it is obtained from a straight-line drawing by choosing $c_o$ as outer cell.
+Let $x$ be an arbitrary point from $c_i$.
+The point $x$ is contained in the three colored triangles and is separated from the outer cell only by three colored edges.
+Therefore, there is no triangle in the drawing spanned by a red, a green, and a blue point such that $x$ is contained in the triangle formed by these three points. \end{proof}